-Susan has more than 20 years of experience managing stakeholder communications, media relations and public education campaigns for a range of companies and non-profits.
-She is passionate about engaging and activating consumers to make changes that are good for their health, their communities and our environment.
-She has a bachelor’s degree in communications from UCLA.
+With more than 20 years of experience in communications management, Susan is passionate about engaging and activating consumers to make changes that are good for their health, their communities and our environment.

 Sandy served as CEO Apex Clean Energy from 2009-2016.
 Since entering the renewable energy industry in 2000, his companies have developed over $4 billion of wind and solar facilities now operating around the country.
 He was founder and president of Greenlight Energy, a leading independent wind energy company that was acquired by BP in 2006.
 Sandy was also the founder of Axio Power, a utility-scale solar developer, and Columbia Power Technologies, a pioneer in wave energy technology.
 He has a BS in Commerce from the McIntire School of Commerce at the University of Virginia.